Welcome to today's edition of the Rush 24-7 podcast.

 Let's go back.

-On this program two and a half years ago, almost three years ago, October 24th, 2011.
+Let me go back to me on this program two and a half years ago, almost three years ago, October 24th, 2011.

-At the end of the year, this is a campaign move, pure and simple, that runs the risk of saddling the Democrat Party with the ultimate loss of Iraq.
+At the end of the year, this is a campaign move, pure and simple, that runs the risk of saddling the Democrat Party with the ultimate loss of Iraq because we're not going to have any troops there.

-And I guarantee you, on a scale, seesaw, whatever they have balanced it out, and Obama says, I have to get my base.
+And I guarantee you, on a scale, Seesaw, whatever they have balanced it out, and Obama says, I have to get my base.

 And that means pulling out of Iraq, regardless what happens.

-Now don't frown at me, snurdly.
+Now, don't frown at me, Snerdly.

 I know you think it's over the top to say, but it's not at all.